Annual percentage rate: Multiple definitions of effective APR

-The nominal APR is calculated as: the rate, for a payment period, multiplied by the number of payment periods in a year.
+The nominal APR is calculated by multiplying the interest rate for a payment period by the number of payment periods in a year.
 However, the exact legal definition of "effective APR", or EAR, can vary greatly in each jurisdiction, depending on the type of fees included, such as participation fees, loan origination fees, monthly service charges, or late fees.
 The effective APR has been called the "mathematically-true" interest rate for each year.

 The computation for the effective APR, as the fee + compound interest rate, can also vary depending on whether the up-front fees, such as origination or participation fees, are added to the entire amount, or treated as a short-term loan due in the first payment.
 When start-up fees are paid as first payment(s), the balance due might accrue more interest, as being delayed by the extra payment period(s).

-There are at least three ways of computing effective annual percentage rate:
+Effective annual percentage rate can be computed in at least three ways: